pxcbe/azure-iot-edge/README.md

       }
 ....
 ```

 # IMPORTANT

 Remember to Disable nginx or modify edge* from port 443 -> 44X
+If you stop nginx, you'll lose the webbased management

 ```bash
 /etc/init.d/nginx stop